angelariggs/angelariggs.github.io/_posts/2020-09-06-reverse-job-hunt.md

 This is kind of a squishy question right now - all companies are Covid-remote, but not all companies are planning to maintain a fully remote workplace once it’s safe to return to an office.
 So I'm flexible on the "where" requirement!
 Locations include:

-- Portland, OR
+- Portland, OR.
-- US remote
+- US remote.
-- Non-US remote if the time zone differences work out for everyone
+- Non-US remote if the time zone differences work out for everyone.
-- Open to future relocation, US and abroad
+- Open to future relocation, US and abroad.

 ## 😄 About Me